-James is OC&C’s International Managing Partner.
-He joined the business over 20 years ago and has held a number of roles including co-head of OC&C’s International Retail Practice and leading the Consumer sector in the London office.
+James joined the business over 20 years ago and has held a number of roles including International Managing Partner, co-head of OC&C’s International Retail Practice and leading the Consumer sector in the London office.

 With more than 300 assignments he has been fortunate enough to work with a fascinating variety of clients on diverse and exciting topics.